 With an array receiver, LO power must be efficiently distributed among pixels.
 Depending on the mechanical and optical constraints of the array, a balanced distribution can be achieved using quasioptical techniques or waveguide injection.
 With the quasioptical approach, dielectric beam splitters or holographic phase gratings are used to divide the LO energy between array pixels.
-The quasioptical approach works well for modest sized arrays.
-However, for the large format system being proposed here, the size of the required quasi-optical power splitter and diplexer become prohibitive.
-Therefore we have chosen a hybrid to use waveguide/quasioptical LO power injection scheme.
-The LO power for the array will be provided by a single solid-state, synthesizer-driven source from Virginia Diode Inc. The active multiplier chain consists of a high power solid-state amplifier followed by a series of tunerless broadband multipliers.
-The output of the multiplier is coupled to an eight-way waveguide corporate power divider with splitblock machineable waveguide twists.
-Each of the eight outputs provides the drive power for a 1x8 subarray via an identical 8 way corporate divider with diagonal waveguide feedhorn outputs.
-Figure 5 shows a prototype 1x8 power divider designed to power a single 1x8 mixer row.
-This power divider has been used in system tests with the prototype 1x8 mixer array and LO optics, with excellent results.
-Power balance was measured using a Thomas Keating power meter, and showed equal power balance within measurement errors, and ~1dB loss.
-The final 64 way power divider (CAD model shown in figure 5) is now under construction.
+We have chosen to use a hybrid waveguide/quasioptical LO power injection scheme.
+The LO power for the array will be provided by a single solidstate, synthesizer-driven source from Virginia Diode Inc. The active multiplier chain consists of a high power solid-state amplifier followed by a series of tunerless broadband multipliers.
+The output of the multiplier is coupled to an eightway waveguide corporate power divider with splitblock machineable waveguide twists.
+Each of the eight outputs provides the drive power for a 1x8 subarray via an identical 8 way corporate divider with diagonal waveguide feedhorn outputs [5,6].
+Figure 5 shows the complete 64-way power divider constructed with the Kern micromilling machine at the University of Arizona.
+The power pattern of this divider and its injection optics is also shown in figure 5.
+Power division is equal to the $\sim 10\%$ level.
+In addition, we have constructed a 8 channel linear power divider for testing single mixer units with a lower power laboratory LO source.
+This power divider has been used in system tests with the prototype and production 1x8 mixer arrays, with excellent results.
 An extended diagonal horn array similar to the mixer horn extension blocks then matches the LO beams to the mixers through a Gaussian beam telescope comprised of two large dielectric lenses.
-A 0.5 mil Mylar beamsplitter is used to inject the LO power.
+A 1.0 mil Mylar beamsplitter is used to inject the LO power.
 Testing has shown that a 2mW LO source is sufficient to optimally pump a 1x8 mixer array with this scheme, running at only $\sim 20\%$ of the maximum power output.
-An already purchased 12 mW source from Virginia Diodes will be more than sufficient to pump the final 64 puxel array, also with a 0.5 mil Mylar diplexer.
+An already purchased 12 mW source from Virginia Diodes will be more than sufficient to pump the final 64 pixel array, also with a 1.0 mil Mylar diplexer.
 This scheme ensures uniform LO power in each beam since the waveguide path lengths are identical for each beam.
 In addition, the waveguide feedhorns provide well controlled and predictable LO power distribution and coupling to each mixer.
-Accounting for conduction and surface roughness losses, we expect this 64way network to add an additional 2dB of LO power loss compared to a lossless divider (double the measured loss of a single 8-way divider).